Frequently Asked Questions (FAQs)

 Yield potential is primarily a function of soil type and fertilization (see Species Selector for potential yields in NYS).
-Soil with the lowest production potential without added fertilizer might only yield 1/2 ton/acre of hay.
+Soil with the lowest production potential without added fertilizer might yield less than one ton/acre of hay.
 Good soils with added fertilizer can yield as high as 6 tons/acre.
 Very little material is lost between baling and pelleting, so one ton of hay will yield slightly less than one ton of pellets (some hay moisture is lost during pelleting).

 What changes to the farm operation are required for grass biofuel production?